TomHarte/CLK/BUILD.md

 built [using Xcode](#building-the-macos-app-using-xcode) or on the command line [using `xcodebuild`](#building-the-macos-app-using-xcodebuild).

-Machine ROMs are intended to be built into the application bundle; populate the dummy folders below ROMImages before building.
+Machine ROMs may be built into the application bundle; populate the dummy folders below ROMImages before building to take advantage of that option.

 The Xcode project is configured to sign the application using the developer's certificate, but if you are not the developer then you will get a "No signing